mehdi-S/OLD-PokemonGOBot/PokemonGo-Bot/README.md

 ### Python Installation
     [Install Python 2.7](https://wiki.python.org/moin/BeginnersGuide/Download)
     [Install PIP](https://pip.pypa.io/en/stable/installing/)

 ### Google Protobuf Installation
     MAC:  brew update && brew install --devel protobuf

-### Install Pokemon_Go_Bot
+### Install PokemonGo-Bot for NORMAL usage

-    Download or clone the repository.
+Download or clone the **master** branch of the repository: `git clone -b master git@github.com:PokemonGoF/PokemonGo-Bot.git`

 Using a terminal navigate into the clone repository.

 Install all requirements for the project using `pip install -r ./requirements.txt`

+### Develop PokemonGo-Bot

+Download or clone the **dev** branch of the repository: `git clone -b dev git@github.com:PokemonGoF/PokemonGo-Bot.git `

+Using a terminal navigate into the clone repository.

+Install all requirements for the project using `pip install -r ./requirements.txt` **Code forest, code!**

 ### Google Maps API (Code is not done yet)